CathalD/BlueCarbon_Eelgrass_Workshop/01_Background/README.md

 ## What is blue carbon?

 **Blue carbon** is the organic carbon captured and stored by coastal and marine ecosystems.
-In Canada, this is principally **seagrass/eelgrass meadows and tidal salt marshes**.
-These habitats are among the most efficient carbon sinks on Earth: per unit area they can bury organic carbon far faster than terrestrial forests, and because it is locked into waterlogged, low-oxygen sediment, that carbon can remain stored for centuries to millennia.
+In Canada, this is primarily **seagrass/eelgrass meadows and tidal salt marshes**.
+These habitats are among the most efficient carbon sinks on Earth: For example, per unit area, eelgrass ecosystems can bury organic carbon faster than terrestrial forests, and because it is locked into waterlogged, low-oxygen sediment, that carbon can remain stored for centuries to millennia.

-Two things make these systems valuable from a climate perspective:
+Two common concepts used to describe blue carbon ecosystems are **sequestration** and **storage**

-1. **Sequestration** — living plants pull CO₂ out of the water and atmosphere.
+1. **Sequestration** — Describes the process of living plants pulling CO₂ out of the water and atmosphere.
-2. **Storage** — the bulk of the carbon accumulates in the *sediment* beneath the meadow, not in the plants themselves.
+2. **Storage** — The sequestered carbon remains in the ecosystem, we say it is a "carbon store".
+The bulk of the carbon accumulates in the *sediment* beneath the meadow, not in the plants themselves.
 This is why our sampling focuses on sediment cores rather than biomass alone.